iiiGraham/surfs_up/README.md

 Based on the analysis of temperature distributions between June and December it is reasonable to assume the surf shop and ice cream shop could remain open year-round.
 If we assume ice cream sales are correlated with temperature, it is possible ice cream sales may dip slightly during December as temperatures drop.

-Overall though, the temperature differnces are not significant enough to expect SurfsUp to experience seasonal declines in demand for either surfing or ice cream.
+Overall, the temperature differnces are not significant enough to expect SurfsUp to experience seasonal declines in demand for either surfing or ice cream.